CANSSI CRT Program

 Budget

-The CRT project budget for projects starting in 2023 is up to $210,000 over three years.
+CRT projects selected in 2025 will be eligible to receive up to $210,000 over three years.

-CRT project funding goes primarily to support graduate and postdoctoral fellows involved in the project research and to support the interactions of the CRT team.
+Note that CANSSI does not give research grants, and CRT funding is intended primarily to support graduate students and postdoctoral fellows involved in the project research and to support the project team’s collaborative interactions.

 Timeline